RajeshGoyal13/AIML-Module-5/README.md

-Also some of the values have range or commas.
+* Also some of the values have range or commas.
 It was important to make the data readable and understandable.
 So , approach taken was to replace the ranges to average value e.g. 1 to 3 range was replaced with 2, so that data can be simplified.
 Also changed the data into numeric for most of the attributes.
+* There is lots of data missing for Car.
+So going to ingore that attribute that.
+* There is some data missing under Bar, Coffee house, Carry Away, so going to drop that null data while doing the analysis on these.
 ## Analyze the data:

  First created the bar chart to visulaize how the coupons are distributed.Below chart shows, maximum Coffe House has the coupons data and then Restaurant <20.